|Accomodation||Hotel/Lodge/ Tea House during the trek|

-How Much Luggage can I take during 10 days-Everest Base Camp Trek?
+How Much Luggage can I take during 7 days-Everest Panorama Trek?

-The weight limit for your luggage is 9 kg per trekker, Porters will be assigned to carry your luggage, Two people will be assigned with one porter, combined luggage should not exceed more than 18 kgs.
+The weight limit for your luggage, Porters will be assigned to carry your luggage.
+Two people will be assigned one porter, combined luggage should not exceed more than 18 kgs.
 We never overload our porters. but a should carry your own knapsack or backpack (with your valuables or anything important) on your own.
-Only carry what is essentials, You can leave any excess baggage either at your hotel or at the Discovery World Trekking store for free and it'll be completely safe.
+Only carry what the essentials, You can leave any excess baggage either at your hotel or at the Discovery World Trekking store for free.

 We'll recheck everything (Luggage, equipment, etc) in our briefing before we start our journey in our Office.

-Discovery World Trekking guarantees our valuable clients' safety, security, and satisfaction.
+Discovery World Trekking guarantees our client’s safety, security, and satisfaction.
 Safety is the utmost important concern for us.
 For the trek, we will be carrying all the necessary gears, equipment, and first aid kits.
 Our leaders and guides have vast knowledge and have extensive first aid training.
-If a trekker falls sick due to the altitude, it is entirely up to the trekker to decide if he/she will further continue as health is very important.
-In case of emergency, the rescue helicopter will always be ready to bring you back from the higher elevation.
+If a trekker falls sick due to the altitude, it is entirely up to the leader to decide if he/she will further continue as health is very important.
 During the trek, every group will be together so that everyone is safe and won't wander off alone.

 Join Upcoming Trips